NEAR AI Quickstart¶

-NEAR AI agents can use various AI models, store data to remember past interactions, communicate with other agents, use tools to interact with the environment, and much more.
+NEAR AI Agents are programs that can act autonomously to solve a task, while adapting and reacting to their environment.
+These agents can use various AI models, store data to remember past interactions, communicate with other agents, use tools to interact with the environment, and much more.

 Pre-Requisites¶